AnatolyRugalev/kube-commander/README.md

 ## Requirements

+1. GNU/Linux, MacOS or Windows system
-1. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) with access to Kubernetes cluster
+2. [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed and configured to access your cluster
-2. And... that's it!
+3. And... that's it!

 ## kube-commander vs. kubernetes-dashboard comparison